data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the pseudo-inverses.
-The returned array must have the same data type as `x` and must have shape `(..., N, M)` (i.e., must have the same shape as `x`, except the innermost two dimensions must be transposed).
+The returned array must have a floating-point data type as determined by {ref}`type-promotion` rules and must have shape `(..., N, M)` (i.e., must have the same shape as `x`, except the innermost two dimensions must be transposed).

 (function-qr)=
 ### qr()